docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 Used by an importer, player, or renderer to take advantage of the host application's PPix cache.
 See PrSDKPPixCacheSuite.h.

-Starting in version 2 of this suite, introduced in Premiere Pro 4.1, AddFrameToCache and GetFrameFromCache now have two extra parameters, inPreferences and inPrefer­ encesLength.
+Starting in version 2 of this suite, introduced in Premiere Pro 4.1, AddFrameToCache and GetFrameFromCache now have two extra parameters, inPreferences and inPreferencesLength.
 Now frames are differentiated within the cache, based on the importer preferences, so when the preferences change, the host will not use the old frame when it gets a frame request.

 Version 4, new in CS5.0.3, adds ExpireNamedPPixFromCache() and ExpireAllPPixesFromCache(), which allow a plug-in to remove one or all PPixes from the Media Cache, which can be useful if the media is changing due to being edited in a separate application.